1. Initial entry to the Netherlands and visas

 Please note that other Schengen countries have their own lists and thus may sometimes require a visa even if the Netherlands does not.

-• Length of stay Foreign visitors planning to stay more than 90 days in the Netherlands must obtain a special visa known as ‘authorisation for temporary stay’ (Machtiging tot Voorlopig Verblijf, MVV).
-However, privileged foreign staff members and their immediate family forming part of their household are not required to obtain an MVV, regardless of their nationality, but should register with the Ministry of Foreign Affairs upon their arrival (see chapter 3).
+Foreign visitors planning to stay more than 90 days in the Netherlands must obtain a special visa known as an ‘authorisation for temporary stay’ (Machtiging tot Voorlopig Verblijf, MVV).
+However, privileged foreign staff members and their immediate family forming part of their household are not required to obtain an MVV, regardless of their nationality, but should instead register with the Ministry of Foreign Affairs upon their arrival (see chapter 2).

 1.3 Visa procedure for privileged staff members and their family members